percona/percona-postgresql-operator/source/options.rst

 To change options for an existing cluster, you can do the same but put options in a ``postgres-ha.yaml`` file directly, without the ``bootstrap`` section.

+In both cases, the ``postgres-ha.yaml`` file doesn't fully overwrite PostgreSQL configuration files: options present in ``postgres-ha.yaml`` will be overwritten, while non-present options will be left intact.

 .. _operator-configmaps-create:

 Creating a cluster with custom options